We’re sometimes asked if corporate sponsors can buy positive coverage on this site. The answer is no — absolutely not.

 No. In the past, sponsors who did not fully understand our mission and structure have asked us to remove names from our corporate contact database, to soften stories that mention them, to write about them in a more positive light, or to remove them from stories.
 We have always turned them, and their money, down — and we will continue to do so.

-What about stories written by you that appear elsewhere?
+What about stories written by your contributors that appear elsewhere?

 We work with a group of talented volunteers who contribute to this site as writers.
 None of our agreements with our sponsors allows companies to influence coverage anywhere else.
 In other words, you can’t support this site with the expectation that we’ll write positive stories about you anywhere.